 Postulated mechanisms include catecholamine excess [8,23], coronary artery spasm, and microvascular dysfunction.
 Alternatively, there may be dynamic mid-cavity or LV outflow tract obstruction that may contribute to apical dysfunction.
 Analogous permanent (rather than transient) apical outpouchings develop in patients with hypertrophic cardiomyopathy with mid-ventricular obstruction.
-(See "Types and pathophysiology of obstructive hypertrophic cardiomyopathy", section on 'Midcavity obstructive HCM'.)
+(See "Hypertrophic cardiomyopathy: Morphologic variants and the pathophysiology of left ventricular outflow tract obstruction", section on 'Mid-cavity obstruction with LV apical aneurysm'.)

 Role of catecholamines — A number of features of stress cardiomyopathy, including its association with physical or emotional stress [4,5,7-10,16,20,24], suggest that this disorder may be caused by diffuse catecholamine-induced microvascular spasm or dysfunction, resulting in myocardial stunning , or by direct catecholamine-associated myocardial toxicity .
-In some patients with stress cardiomyopathy, the only apparent stressor is exposure to catecholamine or beta-agonist drugs in routine clinical doses .
+Stress cardiomyopathy may be precipitated by exposure to supratherapeutic doses of catecholamines and by standard doses of dobutamine used in routine clinical practice [26,27].
 (See 'History' below and "Clinical syndromes of stunned or hibernating myocardium".)

 The magnitude of catecholamine excess associated with this disorder was illustrated in a report that measured plasma catecholamine levels in 13 patients with stress cardiomyopathy and seven patients with a Killip class III MI (table 1) .
 Plasma catecholamines were significantly higher in the patients with stress cardiomyopathy as compared with those with MI: epinephrine (1264 versus 376 pg/mL) and norepinephrine (2284 versus 1100 pg/mL).
 However, elevation in blood catecholamine levels is not uniformly present and some studies have reported normal levels .